hkicko/CubeCell-GPS-Helium-Mapper/README.md

 ```

-Create a new Label for the decoder then save the function.

-You need to create two integrations one for CARGO and one for MAPPERS add the label created above to both integrations.
+Create two integrations one for CARGO (optional) and one for MAPPERS.
+For CARGO use the available prebuilt integration.
+For MAPPERS use a custom HTTP integration with POST Endpoint URL https://mappers.helium.com/api/v1/ingest/uplink

+Go to Flows and from the Nodes menu add your device, decoder function and integrations.
+Connect the device to the decoder.
-The payload and the decoder allows the data to update
+Connect the decoder to the integrations.

+Useful links:
 [Mappers](http://mappers.helium.com) and [Cargo](https://cargo.helium.com)

 [Integration information with Mappers](https://docs.helium.com/use-the-network/coverage-mapping/mappers-api/)

 [Integration information for Cargo](https://docs.helium.com/use-the-network/console/integrations/cargo/)

-Here is a youtube Video uploaded by Joey, but note: Joey adds 3 labels, you only need one label.
-Assign the one label to the device, function, and the 2 integrations [Youtube Video from Joey](https://youtu.be/WIIC_DvZyz0)